nanyi5452/ios_style_3Danimated_picker/README.md

-# ios_style_3Danimated_picker
+# an ios style picker
-an ios-style item picker, with 3d animation
+an ios-styled picker, with 3d animation.

 how does it look?
 --------
 ![](https://github.com/nanyi5452/ios_style_3Danimated_picker/blob/master/files/general_look.gif)

+Material design time pickers look nice, but if you want to have time picked with less area on screen, ios-styled picker seems to me a good choice.

 download